wingkwong/react-quiz-component/README.md

 |showInstantFeedback|`boolean`|`false`|N|Show instant feedback when it is true|
 |continueTillCorrect|`boolean`|`false`|N|Continue to select an answer until it is correct|

-## Development
+## Contribution
-- Clone the project
+- Clone the project and choose `feature/contributors` branch
 - run `npm install`
 - run `npm run dev`